arosbio/cpsign-dl4j/README.md

 DL4J and ND4J tries to create as many threads as it think is optimal for using the available hardware, if you run other jobs on the same machine you may have to set the environment variables `OMP_NUM_THREADS` to not ceate too many threads which will be detrimental for performance instead, see further info at [Deeplearning4j performance issues](https://deeplearning4j.konduit.ai/multi-project/explanation/configuration/backends/performance-issues#step-13-check-omp_num_threads-performing-concurrent-inference-using-cpu-in-multiple-threads-simultan).

 ## Change log

+**0.0.1-beta9**
+- Save labels from DLClassifier if needed, e.g. custom labels that are not 0,1,2,..
+This means that old models will be loaded successfully given that they have default labels, and will give strange predictions if they were something else.
+Added a gihub issue to DL4J repo that `labels` are not serialized, hopefully this can be solved upstream.
+- Solved bug in `predictClass` of `DLClassifier` so that it works for non-standard labels, e.g. having [-1, 1] will now give correct output.

+**0.0.1-beta8**
+- Minor updates, e.g. remove duplicate `seed` and use the one already in `NeuralNetConfiguration.Builder` class.
+Add try-catch for releasing resources etc.

 **0.0.1-beta7**
 - Fix bug for `iterationTimeout`, missed copying over that parameter when calling `clone()` on the instances.